 Chapter 26 International approaches to BIM

-BIM is also the focus of a new international standards series, ISO 19650, Organization and digitization of information about buildings and civil engineering works, including building information modelling (BIM) – Information management using building information modelling.
+BIM is the focus of a new international standards series, ISO 19650, Organization and digitization of information about buildings and civil engineering works, including building information modelling (BIM) – Information management using building information modelling.

-This series largely reflects lower level BIM use and provides for managing information over the whole life cycle of a built asset using BIM.
+ISO 19650 reflects lower level BIM use and provides for managing information over the whole life cycle of a built asset using BIM.
 VDAS, for example, has embedded ISO 19650 in its information process for BIM.
 ISO 19650 constitutes a step-change in how data and information should flow through the asset lifecycle and forms part of a larger international push towards implementing BIM on construction projects.